abdulsamad/frontend-fun/README.md

 ### Development

-Use `pnpm dev` for the React app or `pnpm pages:dev` to build and run the Pages Functions locally.
+Use `pnpm dev` for the Vite development server or `pnpm pages:dev` to build and run the Pages Functions locally.
 Deploy with `pnpm pages:deploy` after authenticating Wrangler.
 Create the Pages project once with `pnpm exec wrangler pages project create frontend-fun`.

 ### Screenshot